 - The Facebook page Mikey the Rad Scientist has one “live” science show for elementary age kids already up, with more planned.

 - Skype-A-Scientist-Live is the place for your aspiring scientist to be!
-It’s actually Zoom (which is a completely safe, free download), not Skype, but it’s still cool.
+It’s actually Zoom (which is a free app), not Skype, but it’s still cool.
 You can see their schedule and sign up for the sessions on their website.

 - Supercharged Science is offering free webinars in Marine Biology, Robotics, and Physics.
 You’ll need to register for each one individually.
 They also have free science lessons at superchargedschool.com and a Facebook Live science class every day, M-F at 10 AM PDT.